mpenkov/ffmpeg-tutorial/README.md

 ffmpeg-tutorial
 ===============

+* * *
+The [original tutorials](http://dranger.com/ffmpeg/) have now been [updated](https://ffmpeg.org/pipermail/libav-user/2015-February/007896.html).
+I won't be maintaining this project anymore, and am keeping it here for historical reasons.
+* * *

 This repository contains files from an FFmpeg tutorial originally written by Stephen Dranger (dranger@gmail.com).
 The files have been updated to work with the most recent version of FFmpeg (see VERSION.txt for the most recent version